 The 2003-2012 Range Rover L322 Chassis is built with the following suspension components:

-2003-2012 Range Rover L322 Chassis Height Sensors (x4)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
-The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.
+2003-2012 Range Rover L322 Chassis Height Sensors (x4) - A linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
+The ride height sensor is a moving part, and like all moving parts, it will eventually wear out.

-2003-2012 Range Rover L322 Chassis Suspension Control Module- a computer which is responsible for the operations of the air suspension system and maintaining the vehicle's correct ride height.
+2003-2012 Range Rover L322 Chassis Suspension Control Module - A computer that is responsible for the operations of the air suspension system and maintaining the vehicle's correct ride height.